Book a Call

 Not all trauma begins with us.

-Children absorb far more than we realize.
-In early childhood, the brain is highly receptive, registering experiences at a deep, subconscious level.
 During these years, children naturally trust their caregivers and the environment around them.
-What they witness, feel, and sense becomes their understanding of how life works and who they are within it.
+What they witness and feel becomes their understanding of how life works and who they are within it.

 Without alternative reference points, children internalize what they experience as truth.

-In this way, ancestral trauma can shape beliefs about safety, worth, belonging, and possibility — even when the original events happened long before we were born.
+In this way, ancestral trauma can shape our beliefs about safety, worth, belonging, and possibility — even when the original events happened long before we were born.

 Survival Beliefs and Protection